 Returning October 29, 2020, for the first time in a virtual format, was Salmon in the City, our event highlighting innovations in ecologically sustainable urban design and development that protect water quality and our urban watershed.
+Our “Hero of Salmon” award for 2020 was presented to Skanska, the first contractor to achieve Salmon-Safe accreditation across the Pacific Northwest.

 SALMON IN THE CITY SEATTLE